oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 <p>

-You see a couple of annotations already on place on the class definition (`@Log` and `@NoArgsConstructor`) These are being processed by [Lombok](https://projectlombok.org/).
+You see a couple of annotations already on place on the class definition (`@Slf4j` and `@NoArgsConstructor`) These are being processed by [Lombok](https://projectlombok.org/).
 Lombok is a set of Java based tools tha use annotations to perform common tasks for us.
-In this case the `@Log` annotation tells Lombok to automatically generate a Java system logger using the class name as the loggers name.
+In this case the `@Slf4j` annotation tells Lombok to automatically generate a Java logger (Actually we use the simple logging facade, which makes is easy to switch the logging engine) using the class name as the loggers name.
 The `@NoArgsConstructor` does what the name suggests and creates a constructor for us without any arguments.

 Lombok provides a wide variety of other useful annotations to speed up development, for example rather than manually creating getters and setters, hash codes and equals we can just use the @Lombok `@Data` annotation to create them for us automatically.
 As Lombok is executed when a class if compiled as we change the class any new fields would have getters / setters automatically created for us and any fields that had been removed would no longer have getters / setters created.